network-network/NUV/README.md

    In the 'Import Projects' dialog, ensure that browsed path is displayed.
 Click 'Finish'. <br>
    Ensure that the imported project is displayed in the Eclipse IDE. <br>

-- We also leverage the Batfish parser to translate the configurations into vendor-agnostic reprenstation.
-Usrs should download the souce code via the website (http://www.batfish.org). <br>
+- We also leverage the parser in Batfish and ARC to translate the configurations into vendor-agnostic reprenstation.
+Usrs should download the souce code. <br>

 - After the source code is added to Eclipse IDE, users can compile, build and run our program. <br>